-'Uncle Tom' blacklisted by Hollywood
+'Uncle Tom' Blacklisted by Hollywood

 Actor Ben Affleck once explained why he found it difficult to watch Republican actors on screen.
 “It’s … hard,” explained Affleck, “to get people to suspend disbelief. … When I watch a guy I know is a big Republican, part of me thinks, I probably wouldn’t like this person if I met him, or we would have different opinions.
 That (expletive) fogs the mind when you should be paying attention and be swept into the illusion.”

 This likely explains why “Uncle Tom,” the documentary on which I worked as executive producer, gets no love from the lists of best documentaries of 2020.
-A critical and financial success by any measure, the gross earnings of “Uncle Tom,” so far, exceed seven times its cost and counting.
+“Uncle Tom” is a critical and financial success by any measure.
+Its gross earnings, so far, exceed seven times its cost and counting.
 It recently became available on iTunes, Amazon Prime and Walmart online, as well as on store shelves.

 Former CBS reporter Sharyl Attkisson recently wrote about the film’s snub with the headline: “Censored: Larry Elder’s ‘Uncle Tom’ film.”
 But the Hollywood trade publications Variety and Hollywood Reporter?
 Silence.